creationix/node-gir/README.markdown

 # node-gir

-Node-gir is node bindings to the girepository library making it possible to make automatic and dynamic calls to any library that has GI annotations installed.
+Node-gir is Node.js bindings to [GObject Introspection](https://live.gnome.org/GObjectIntrospection/) making it possible to make automatic and dynamic calls to any library that has GI annotations installed.
+This includes most libraries from the [GNOME project](http://developer.gnome.org/).

-This will make it possible to script a gnome desktop system entirely from node much in the way it's done today with Seed, GJS or pygtk.
+This will make it possible to script a GNOME desktop system entirely from node much in the way it's done today with Seed, GJS or pygtk.
+It also allows using GNOME libraries in Node.js applications.

 ## Installation